AMD B550 Motherboards With PCIe 4.0 Should Still Be Easy on Wallets

 AMD B550 motherboards will be available starting June 16, 2020.
 Retailers should be stocking their shelves by now, and some have already posted the new motherboards on their online stores.
 Hardware investigator @momomo_us spotted some B550 listings from Interconnect IT Solutions, a distributor in Australia.

-Keep in mind that we should take preliminary listings with a healthy dose of salt since some retailers commonly use placeholders for upcoming products, while others randomly fabricate prices.
+Keep in mind that we should take preliminary listings with a healthy dose of salt, since some retailers commonly use placeholders for upcoming products, while others randomly fabricate prices.

 The Australian retailer posted the Asus ROG Strix B550-F Gaming (Wi-Fi), Asus TUF Gaming B550M-Plus (Wi-Fi) and Asus Prime B550M-A all with the same price tag.
 Given the different tiers in which the motherboard compete, it's extremely unlikely that Asus would price the trio identically.